-Staff should report their concern to the head of school.
-If the concern is about the head of school, or it is believed they may be involved in the wrongdoing in some way, the staff member should report their concern to another member of the school's senior leadership team, e.g. school business manager.
+Staff should report their concern to the Proprietor, Executive Head or the Compliance and Operations Officer (COO).
+If the concern is about the Proprietor, Executive Head or COO, or it is believed they may be involved in the wrongdoing in some way, the staff member should report their concern to another member of the school's senior leadership team (SLT), or School Improvement Partners.
+Sarah Seleznyov, one of our School Improvement Partners can be emailed at: sarah.seleznyov@bigeducation.org.uk.